LovesPictures/portfolio-coding/README.md

 ## Data handling

 I was interested in setting up my first a light touch database to handle the potential data received form the contact form.
-My research shortlisted ``Airtable`` https://www.airtable.com as the best solution.
+My research shortlisted ``Airtable`` https://www.airtable.com as the best solution using ``npm i airtable``

-I set up a short set of test data to see if I could send and/or receive data for the contact form
+I set up a short set of test data to see if I could send and/or receive data for the contact form.
+A native single table application."

 ![This is an image](/src/components/img/contactForm-data-1.PNG)